gkalomiros/recipes/charros.md

 ### Finish

+* 1 can fire-roasted crushed tomatoes
 * 1/4 cup chopped cilantro
-* 1 can fire-roasted crushed tomatoes
 * 1 - 2 chipotle with sauce, minced
+* 1+ tbs paprika
+* 1+ tbs Mexican oregano
 * 1+ tsp salt
 * 1+ tsp cumin
-* 1+ tbs paprika
-* 1+ tbs Mexican oregano

 ## Directions

-1. Rinse the beans, removing any broken ones
+1. Under good lighting, sort the beans by picking out any split or damaged ones
+2. Rinse the beans under cold water
+3. Transfer the beans to a pot covered with a couple inches of cold water, pick out any that float
-2. Add the beans, salt, leaves, garlic, and onion to a large pot with enough water to cover by a few inches
+4. Add the leaves, garlic, and onion to the pot
-3. Simmer beans for 90 minutes in a large covered pot
+5. Bring to a boil, reduce to a simmer, cover, and let simmer for 90 minutes
-4. Render the bacon and chorizo in large pan over medium-low heat
+6. Put the meats into a cold stainless steel pan and heat over medium-low heat
+7. Render the meat well until most of the steam has been released
+8. Meanwhile, add to a medium mixing bowl, the tomatoes, cilantro, chiptole, paprika, oregano, salt and cumin and mix
+9. Remove the meat from the pan with a slotted spoon and mix into the mixing bowl
-5. Set the meat aside, increase the heat to medium, and saute the garlic, onion, and peppers in the rendered fat
+10. Put the garlic, onion, and peppers into the pan and saute
-6. Remove the leaves and onion half from the beans
+11. While cooking, add a little water to the pan and scrape up the bottom of the pan into the mixture
+12. Continue to saute until the well softened and the mixture has released most of its steam
+13. Transfer the saute to the mixing bowl, and mix again
+14. After the beans have simmered for 90 minutes, remove the leaves, garlic, and onion, drain, rinse in cold water
+15. Return beans to pot, again covered by a couple inches of water, bring to a boil, reduce to a simmer
-7. Add the meat, sauted vegetables, and remaining ingredients to beans
+16. Add the mixing bowl ingredients to the pot
-8. Continue to simmer for 30 more minutes, seasoning to taste
+17. Simmer uncovered for 30 minutes, seasoning to taste